batools package

 Note that this does not mean that the package actually exists; this just shows where it would.

-Project-relative path for this feature-set’s Python meta package.
+Project-relative path for this feature-set’s Python codegen package.

 Note that this does not mean that the package actually exists; this just shows where it would.